Henry IV, Part 1: Adaptations

 BBC Television's 1995 Henry IV also combines the two Parts into one adaptation.
-Ronald Pickup played the King, David Calder Falstaff, Jonathan Firth Hal, and Rufus Sewell Hotspur.
+Ronald Pickup played the King; David Calder, Falstaff; Jonathan Firth, Hal; and Rufus Sewell, Hotspur.

 Adapted scenes in flashback from Henry IV are included in the 1989 film version of Henry V (1989) with Robbie Coltrane portraying Sir John Falstaff and Kenneth Branagh playing the young Prince Hal.

 Gus Van Sant's 1991 film My Own Private Idaho is loosely based on Part 1 of Henry IV, as well as Henry IV, Part 2 and Henry V.

 The one-man hip-hop musical Clay is loosely based on Henry IV.

+In 2014, playwright and actor Herbert Sigüenza adapted the play to El Henry, a post-apocalyptic Chicano gang version set in "the year 2045, and to a place identified as 'Aztlan City, Aztlan.
+Formerly San Diego.'"

-In 2015 The Michigan Shakespeare Festival produced an award-winning combined production—directed and adapted by Janice L. Blixt—of the two plays focusing on the relationship between Henry IV and Prince Hal.
+In 2015, The Michigan Shakespeare Festival produced an award-winning combined production—directed and adapted by Janice L. Blixt—of the two plays focusing on the relationship between Henry IV and Prince Hal.

 In 2016, Graham Abbey combined Richard II and Henry IV, Part 1 into a single play called Breath of Kings: Rebellion.
 Henry IV, Part II and Henry V together became Breath of Kings: Redemption.
 Both adaptations were staged at the Stratford Festival in Stratford, Ontario.
 Abbey, in the productions, played Henry IV (Bolingbroke).

 The 2016 app Cycle of Kings features the entire play Henry IV, Part 1 in interactive form, as well as a modern English translation.

-In 2019 Netflix released the film The King, an adaptation of the play directed by David Michôd and starring Timothée Chalamet, Robert Pattinson and Joel Edgerton.
+In 2019, Netflix released the film The King, an adaptation of the play directed by David Michôd and starring Timothée Chalamet, Robert Pattinson and Joel Edgerton.

+In spring 2024, Robert Icke adapted and directed the play (along with Henry IV, Part II) into a new version called Player Kings which starred Ian McKellen as John Falstaff, Toheeb Jimoh as Hal and Richard Coyle as King Henry IV.
+The production ran at the Noël Coward Theatre, in London's West End before going on a UK tour.

 Legacy

-The famous Sherlock Holmes catchphrase "The game is afoot" is taken from Act I, Scene 3, line 615, where the Earl of Northumberland says:

-"Before the game is afoot, thou still let'st slip."
+The famous Sherlock Holmes catchphrase "The game is afoot" is taken from Act I, Scene 3, line 615, where the Earl of Northumberland says: "Before the game is afoot, thou still let'st slip."

 The phrase was also later used by Shakespeare in Henry V, Act III, Scene 1, by the title character: